Air Source Heat Pump for a 4-Bed Detached House: Complete Guide

 Is a 4-bed detached house too big for a heat pump?

-No. Air source heat pumps are available up to 20+ kW for residential use, which is sufficient for the vast majority of 4-bed detached houses.
-Very large or very poorly insulated properties (200+ m² with solid walls) may need the upper end of the range or could consider a ground source system.
+No. Heat pumps are available up to 20+ kW for residential use, sufficient for the vast majority of 4-bed detached houses.

 What size hot water cylinder do I need?

-For a household of 4-6 people, a 250-300L cylinder is recommended.
-This provides ample hot water for multiple bathrooms and ensures you don't run out during peak demand periods (mornings and evenings).
+For 4-6 people, a 250-300L cylinder provides ample hot water for multiple bathrooms.

 Will a heat pump cope with a large living room?